D. J. White

-High school and college career
+Early life and college

 A Hillcrest High School standout, White led all freshmen in the Big Ten Conference in scoring during his freshman season with the Indiana Hoosiers.
 He was named by Rivals.com as a Freshman All-American, and was named a 5-star recruit by Scout.com.
 He was also selected as the Big Ten Freshman of the Year.
 In 2008, he was named Big Ten Player of the Year and to the First Team All-Big Ten.
 He was also named Second Team All-American in 2008.